tazu-yyy/Slack-Stream/Readme.md

+# This project moved to [ASlack-Stream](https://github.com/mazun/ASlack-Stream)
+Please commit to a new repository.

 # Slack Stream
 ## Introduction
 Ever had a trouble clicking the Slack window so many times to find the conversation you are looking for?